C2SM/git-course/advanced/slides/slides.md

 # 🍽️

 <!--
-- State the exact time we resume and stick to it
+- State the exact time we resume and adhere to it
 - Good moment to check the clock against the schedule slide, decide whether the afternoon needs trimming -->